benarjee123/infra/README.md

 Assign Contributor role at the Resource Group level to this Service Principal.

-Step 2: Create Key Vault and Assign Role
+### Step 2: Create Key Vault and Assign Role
 Create a Key Vault in the same resource group.
+To store passwd for newly creating vm
 Assign the Service Principal Key Vault Secrets User or appropriate role so it can access secrets.

-Step 3: Create Service Connection in Azure DevOps
+### Step 3: Create Service Connection in Azure DevOps
 Go to Project Settings → Service connections → New service connection → Azure Resource Manager.

 Choose Service Principal (manual).